-- A. Participants must meet one of following requirements (income information is subject to verification): - a) Elderly (70 or more years of age); - b) Disabled (qualify for Social Security disability income payments); or - c) Low income (eligible for LIHEAP). - B. Cost to participants required pursuant to this section shall be established and adopted through resolution adopted by the Commission. - C. Spay and neuter program includes the surgery, vaccinations (FVRCP & Rabies/cat or DHLPP & Rabies/dog), one night's hospitalization, and return visit for suture removal, if needed. - D. There shall be a charge to participants who fail to keep an appointment or do not provide four business days notice to cancel an appointment.
-This charge shall be established and adopted through resolution. - E. Minimum age of dog or cat at time of surgery is 3 months. - F. Dogs must be restrained on a leash and cats must be in a carrier upon arrival at the Hobbs Animal Adoption Center. - G. If the animal needs to be treated for flea and tick infestation prior to surgery, the additional days of care will be charged the "Boarding Fee" rate. - H. City Manager reserves the right to postpone surgery or refuse to perform surgery if the animal is not healthy enough to undergo surgery.
+- A. Participants must meet one of following requirements (income information is subject to verification): - 1.
+Persons sixty-five (65) or older; or - 2.
+Disabled persons (qualify for Social Security disability income payments); or - 3.
+Persons that meet the Federal Poverty Level (FPL) as determined by the Department of Health and Human Services (HHS). - B. Cost to participants required pursuant to this section shall be established and adopted through resolution adopted by the Commission. - C. Spay and neuter program includes the surgery, vaccinations (FVRCP and Rabies/cat or DHLPP and Rabies/dog), one (1) night's hospitalization, and return visit for suture removal, if needed. - D. There shall be a charge to participants who fail to keep an appointment or do not provide four (4) business days notice to cancel an appointment.
+This charge shall be established and adopted through resolution. - E. Minimum age of dog or cat at time of surgery is three (3) months. - F. Dogs must be restrained on a leash and cats must be in a carrier upon arrival at the Hobbs Animal Adoption Center. - G. If the animal needs to be treated for flea and tick infestation prior to surgery, the additional days of care will be charged the "boarding fee" rate. - H. City Manager reserves the right to postpone surgery or refuse to perform surgery if the animal is not healthy enough to undergo surgery.